amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### WebdriverIO-v5 boilerplate code with Mocha BDD

 This repository contains a collection of sample webdriverIO (v5x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
-It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
+It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
 It generate Spec, JUNIT, Allure reporters as well.

 ### Installation
-This project is tested on ***Node v8.10.0***.
+This project is tested on **Node v8.10.0**.
 While earlier versions of node may be compatible, they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.